-Vericel Submits Biologics License Application to the FDA for MACI for the Treatment of Cartilage Defects in the Knee
+Vericel Announces FDA Acceptance for Filing of BLA for MACI for the Treatment of Symptomatic Cartilage Defects in the Knee

-CAMBRIDGE, Mass., Jan.
-04, 2016 (GLOBE NEWSWIRE) -- Vericel Corporation (NASDAQ:VCEL), a leading developer of patient-specific expanded cellular therapies for the treatment of severe diseases and conditions, today announced that it has submitted a Biologics License Application (BLA) to the U.S. Food and Drug Administration for MACITM (matrix applied characterized autologous cultured chondrocytes), the company's investigational autologous cellular product intended for the treatment of symptomatic cartilage defects of the knee in adult patients.
+CAMBRIDGE, Mass., March 07, 2016 (GLOBE NEWSWIRE) -- Vericel Corporation (NASDAQ:VCEL), a leading developer of patient-specific expanded cellular therapies for the treatment of severe diseases and conditions, today announced that the U.S. Food and Drug Administration has accepted for filing its recently submitted Biologics License Application (BLA) for MACITM (matrix applied characterized autologous cultured chondrocytes), the company's investigational autologous cellular product intended for the treatment of symptomatic cartilage defects of the knee in adult patients.
+The FDA provided a PDUFA (Prescription Drug User Fee Act) goal date of January 3, 2017.
+In addition, the FDA communicated that it is not currently planning to hold an advisory committee meeting to discuss the application.

-"The BLA submission for MACI represents an important step toward our goal of providing a new treatment option for the repair of symptomatic cartilage defects of the knee in adult patients," said David Recker, MD, chief medical officer of Vericel.
-"We look forward to continuing to work closely with the FDA during the BLA filing and review process for MACI in the United States."
+"The FDA's acceptance of the MACI BLA for review represents another important milestone toward our goal of providing a new treatment option for the repair of symptomatic cartilage defects of the knee in adult patients," said David Recker, MD, chief medical officer of Vericel.
+"We look forward to continuing to work closely with the FDA during the BLA review process for MACI in the United States."